leumasli/EE113D-Blog/week7.md

 ## Milestone Update

-**Goal **:The goal for second milestone is to build a working network consists of both forward and backward passes.
+**Goal**: The goal for second milestone is to build a working network consists of both forward and backward passes.

 **Progress**: I have largely accomplished the goal.
 I have built a working trainable Quantum network as a proof of concept.
 Although the current model consists only a single qubit, the network is not very difficult to scale up.
 It will probably only require 4 qubits for basic classification tasks.
 I found the `Qiskit Machine Learning` package which provides convenient APIs for forward and backward passes as well as good integration with PyTorch.